mobiusklein/mzdeisotope/README.md

 ## Components

 - `mzdeisotope` - A Rust library with tools for deconvolution of peak lists
+- `mzdeisotope-map` - A Rust library that expands `mzdeisotope` for processing ion mobility frames and LC-MS feature maps
 - `mzdeisotoper` - An executable tool for applying the deconvolution process whole mass spectrometry data files

 ## Library Usage